logicalclocks/machine-learning-api/docs/templates/model-serving/project.md

             hostname_verification=False,
             api_key_value="PFcy3dZ6wLXYglRd.ydcdq5jH878IdG7xlL9lHVqrS8v3sBUqQgyR4xbpUgDnB5ZpYro6O"
             )
-        mr = conn.get_model_registry()
         ```

-        Alternatively you can pass the API Key as a file or directly:
+        A more secure approach for passing the API key is as a file:

         ```python
         import hsml